AntirWiki/Antir/content/Strioc an Athraithe/Locations/Dragun Mac Tire.md

 The city attracts butterflies and moths en masse.
 The reason is unknown, but scholars theorize it is likely fae-related.

-# Government
-The city is run by a council of Guildhearts (senior members of the Guild), led by guild founders Rosaline and Kastenia Valentine.
-The founders rarely take direct interest in the town's administration.

 # Locations
 **The Adventurer's Guild Headquarters**